harveynw/net-crate/README.md

 This is usually, in part, down to the unnecessary overhead introduced by relying on websockets for communication.
 WebRTC provides a way to improve on this, supporting unordered and unreliable messaging, but is more complex to setup and usually beyond the abilities of current LLMs to get right.
 This library provides a simple way to do so, with sensible defaults.

+### Limitations

+- There is no SSL support, and consequently no `wss://` support, in this crate.
+It is recommended to use a reverse proxy, like nginx, to upgrade traffic.
+- The usual maximum message size for both websockets and webrtc data channels apply, which may depend on the client implementation.

 ### Connecting as a client

 This crate just operates on the server-side.
 For your frontend, you will need to setup connecting via websockets and accepting signalling messages that the server will automatically send.